NASA – National Aeronautics and Space Administration.

 – International collaborations began to grow, including partnerships with the European Space Agency and others.

-1. 2000s: International Space Station (ISS)
+1. NASA in 2000s: International Space Station (ISS)

 – Construction of the ISS began in 1998, leading to a long-term human presence in low Earth orbit with international cooperation from multiple space agencies.

-1. 2010s: Mars Exploration and New Horizons
+1. NASA in 2010s: Mars Exploration and New Horizons

 – NASA launched several missions to Mars, including the Curiosity rover in 2012.